-The term \( s_{ji} \) quantifies the influence of position \( i \) on position \( j \), whereas \( \alpha \) represents a scaling parameter initialized to zero and progressively learned and adjusted during training.
-Ultimately, the overall formulation of the PCBAM module is expressed as follows, with its detailed architecture illustrated in Figure \ref{fig:pcbam}.
+the term \( s_{ji} \) quantifies the influence of position \( i \) on position \( j \), whereas \( \alpha \) represents a scaling parameter initialized to zero and progressively learned and adjusted during training.
+Ultimately, the complete formulation of the PCBAM module is given by the following expression, with its detailed architecture illustrated in Figure \ref{fig:pcbam}.